edocstudio/rsvp_engine/README.md

-# RSVP Engine – Wedding RSVP Serverless Backend
+# RSVP Online – Lambda API Request

 Automate and secure your wedding guest invitations and RSVP tracking with a scalable, serverless backend powered by AWS Lambda.